mongodb-industry-solutions/leafy-bank-capitalmarkets-mcp/README.md

 # Investment Portfolio Management - MCP Interaction

-A real-time chat application that demonstrates the power of the **MongoDB MCP Server** combined with an **AI-powered ReAct Agent** to process predefined financial data queries stored in MongoDB Atlas through an intuitive selection interface.
+A demo application that demonstrates the power of the **MongoDB MCP Server** combined with an **AI-powered ReAct Agent** to process predefined financial data queries stored in MongoDB Atlas through an intuitive selection interface.

 ## 🔌 **What is Model Context Protocol (MCP)?**